History of Shane Gillis in Timeline

 2019: Breakout Year

-2019 was a breakout year for Shane Gillis.
-He was named one of Just for Laughs festival's "New Faces" in Montreal in July, and in September he was announced as a newly-hired cast member on NBC's Saturday Night Live (SNL).
+In 2019, Shane Gillis had a breakout year.
+He was named one of the "New Faces" at the Just for Laughs festival in Montreal in July, and in September he was announced as a new cast member on NBC's Saturday Night Live (SNL).

-In 2019, after relocating to New York, Comedy Central named Shane Gillis an "Up Next" comedian as he performed at Comedy Central's Clusterfest.
+In 2019, Shane Gillis was named an "Up Next" comedian by Comedy Central while performing at Comedy Central's Clusterfest.
 He was also recognized as a "New Face" at the Just for Laughs comedy festival in Montreal.

 December 2020: Launched Gilly and Keeves Web Series